-- 1 Remove the carriage assembly and move to one side. - 2 After removing bolt to securing chain wheel bearing support assembly to free lift cylinder.

-After a sling to the chain wheel bearing support assembly.
-Using an overhead hoist, lift support assembly straight up and off of free lift cylinder.
-Move assembly to work area. - 3 Remove retaining ring securing chain wheel bearing to chain wheel bearing support. - Remove bearing retaining ring from chain wheel bearing and press bearings from chain wheel bearings. - 5 Thoroughly clean, inspect and replace all worn or damaged parts. - 6 Reverse the above procedure to install.

-(4) Rear chain (TF mast)

 - 1 Remove the carriage assembly and move to one side.
+Remove bolt securing chain wheel bearing support assembly to lift cylinder. - 2 Attach a sling to the chain wheel bearing support assembly.
+Using an overhead hoist, lift support assembly straight up and off of lift cylinder.
+Move assembly to work area. - 3 Remove retaining ring securing chain wheel bearing to chain wheel bearing support. - Remove bearing retaining ring from chain wheel bearing and press bearings from chain wheel bearings. - (5) Thoroughly clean, inspect and replace all worn or damaged parts. - 6 Reverse the above procedure to install.

+4) Rear chain (TF mast)

+- 1 Remove the carriage assembly and move to one side.
 Refer to carriage removal and installation. - 2 Raise and securely block truck approximately 6 inches from the floor. - 3 Using a sling or chain around inner mast section attached to an overhead hoist, slowly raise inner mast until there is enough slack in the chains to remove them.
-Block inner mast section. - Remove split pins and chain anchor pins securing chains to chain anchor(part of inner mast). - 5 While supporting the chains, remove split and chain anchor pins securing chains to chain anchors attached to outer mast section. - 6 Remove chains. - Reverse the above to assemble and install.
-Use new split pins in chain anchor pins.
-Refer to this section for Load chain lubrication and adjustment.
+Secure inner mast section. - Remove split pins and chain anchor pins securing chains to chain anchor(part of inner mast).

+While supporting the chains, remove split and chain anchor pins securing chains to chain anchors attached to outer mast section. - (5) Remove chains. - 6 Reverse the above to assemble and install.
+Use new split pins in chain anchor pins. - 7 Refer to this section for Load chain lubrication and adjustment.

-(5) Carriage chain
+5) Carriage chain

 - 1 Place a sling around carriage front plate and attach to an overhead hoist.
 Lift and secure carriage high enough so that split and chain anchor pins on carriage can be easily be removed.
 Remove chain anchor pins from carriage and drape chains out over carriage. - 2 Place a wooden block under the carriage and lower the carriage on the block. - 3 While supporting the chains, remove split pins and chain anchor pins from chain anchors. - Remove chains and wash them with solvent.
-Refer to this section for Load chain inspection and maintenance. - 5 Reverse the above procedure to assemble and install.
+Refer to this section for Load chain inspection and maintenance. - (§) Reverse the above to assemble and install.
 Use new split pins in chain anchor pins.
 Refer to this section for Load chain lubrication and adjustment.

-(6) Load chain inspection and maintenance
+6) Load chain inspection and maintenance

-After every 200 hours of truck operation, lift chains should be inspected and lubricated inspect for the following chain conditions:
+After every 200 hours of truck operation, lift chains should be inspected and lubricated for the following chain conditions:

-1 Wear
+1) Wear

 As the chain flexes on and off the chain wheel bearings, the joints very gradually wear.
-The stretch a chain developes in service is due to material being worn off pin outer diameter and pitch hole inner diameter on the inside plate.
+The stretch a chain develops in service is due to material being worn off at the pin outer diameter and pitch hole inner diameter on the inside plate.

 Chain wear can be measured using a wear scale or steel tape.
 When chains have elongated 2%, they should be discarded.
 When checking chain wear, be sure to measure a segment of chain that operates over a sheave.
-Do not repair chains by cutting our the worn section and splicing in a new piece.
-If part of the chain is worn, replace all the chains on the truck.
+Do not repair chains by cutting out the worn section and splicing in a new piece.
+If part of the chain is worn, replace whole chain.